greenboxal/doggohub/doc/install/installation.md

 ## 3. Go

-Since GitLab 8.0, Git HTTP requests are handled by gitlab-workhorse (formerly gitlab-git-http-server).
+Since DoggoHub 8.0, Git HTTP requests are handled by doggohub-workhorse (formerly doggohub-git-http-server).
 This is a small daemon written in Go.
-To install gitlab-workhorse we need a Go compiler.
+To install doggohub-workhorse we need a Go compiler.
 The instructions below assume you use 64-bit Linux.
 You can find downloads for other platforms at the [Go download page](https://golang.org/dl).